AlonsoCerpa/NeonEngine/README.md

 - Package manager: vcpkg

 ## Installation
-1. Download and install vcpkg.
+1. Download and install vcpkg
 2. Download and install the following libraries using vcpkg:
 - glad
 - glm